 Ground cover plants are low-growing, spreading plants that create some sort of plant mat or carpet over time.
 Some gardeners select ground cover plants for their gardens because:

-- foliage and flowers
+- they have beautiful foliage and flowers

 - they suppress weeds